sciboy12/3ds-ns/README.md

 # 3ds-ns
-Use a 3DS as a Switch Pro Controller via ctroller
+Use your 3DS as a Switch Pro Controller via ctroller on Linux